dannybloe/dzVents/README.md

  - **openURL(url)**: *Function*.
 Have Domoticz 'call' a URL.
  - **setScene(scene, value)**: *Function*.
 E.g. `domoticz.setScene('My scene', 'On')`.
 Supports timing options.
 See below.
  - **switchGroup(group, value)**: *Function*.
 E.g. `domoticz.switchGroup('My group', 'Off')`.
 Supports timing options.
 See below.
+ - **fetchHttpDomoticzData**: *Function*.
+This will trigger a script that will download the device data from Domoticz and stores this on the filesystem for dzVents to use.
+This data contains information like battery level and device type information that can only be fetched through an http call.
+Normally dzVents will do this automatically in the background if it is enabled in the `dzVents_settings.lua` file.
+If you want to do this manually through an event script perhaps (you can use a switch trigger for instance) then you can disable the automatic fetching by changing the setting in `dzVents_settings.lua` and create your own event.
  - **devices**: a table with all the *device objects*.
 You can get a device by its name or id: `domoticz.devices[123]` or `domoticz.devices['My switch']`.
 See **Device object** below.
  - **changedDevices**: a table holding all the devices that have been updated in this cycle.
  - **variables**: a table holding all the user *variable objects* as defined in Domoticz.
 See **Variable object** for the attributes.